 Best Small Kitchen Layout Types That Work

-A galley layout is one of the most reliable small kitchen remodel ideas when space is tight.
-With two parallel counters, it creates a smooth cooking workflow where everything is within arm’s reach.
-It’s a solid choice for homeowners who want efficiency without expanding their floor plan.
+Galley layout is one of the best small kitchen remodel ideas when space is at a premium.
+Comprised of two parallel counters that form an efficient cooking workflow with everything accessible within arm’s reach, a galley kitchen layout offers homeowners who prioritize efficiency without expanding their floorplan an excellent option for small kitchen redesign.

 Why it works